colton-builds/game-space-merchants/Docs/tech-specs/ui-design-style.md

 - **Button Click:** Play `buttonclick.wav` when a button is clicked

 (See also: Docs/ui-specs/settings-page.md for implementation details)

+## Simulation Page Navigation
+- The exit button for all simulation pages should be placed in the top left corner of the left-hand panel, ensuring consistency and aligning with modern UI design principles.

 ---
 All new UI components, including the settings menu, should follow these guidelines for a cohesive retro arcade experience.